 Reading assignments, presentations, and other quizzes may also form the basis for part of the grade.
-Questions about the rotation, grading, problems, schedule changes, and special requests should always be directed to Dr. Stieger-Vanegas (Susanne.stieger@oregonstate.edu) and the radiologist on clinics.
+Questions about the rotation, grading, problems, schedule changes, and special requests should always be directed to Dr. Susanne Stieger-Vanegas (Susanne.stieger@oregonstate.edu) and the radiologist on clinics.

-Please remember to follow the expectations for student conduct during this rotation. https://studentlife.oregonstate.edu/sites/studentlife.oregonstate.edu/files/student-conduct-community-standards/Code/code_of_student_conduct_8_14_20.pdfPlease, read through the next section carefully.
+Please remember to follow the expectations for student conduct during this rotation.

+https://studentlife.oregonstate.edu/sites/studentlife.oregonstate.edu/files/student-conduct-community-standards/Code/code_of_conduct_83-2_compressed.pdf

+Please, read through the next section carefully.